 Protective Steel Angle

-Fabricate hot-dip galvanized steel angles for casting into concrete as indicated on the Drawings.
+Fabricate hot-dip galvanized steel angles for casting into concrete as indicated on the Contract Drawings.

 Use headed anchor studs of a minimum 12 mm diameter in diameter by 150 mm long.
 Space studs at 400 mm.